elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 4.8

+Spell shops were re-balanced.
+You can now tweak the "worth_base" value in config.yml to scale spell prices up or down.

 ## 4.6

 4.6 is a major change under the hood, the biggest since 4.0.
 I've tried to keep everything